DevGrow/devgrow.github.io/_posts/2010-10-21-mobile-web-dev-using-jquery-mobile.markdown

 This past weekend, John Resig (creator of jQuery) announced the release of the alpha version of [jQuery Mobile](http://jquerymobile.com/), a simple and lightweight JavaScript framework for mobile web development.
-In this article, we'll take a look at how easy it is to create a simple mobile website using framework, complete with dynamic (AJAX) page loading, iOS-style design and slick page transitions.<!-- more -->
+In this article, we'll take a look at how easy it is to create a simple mobile website using framework, complete with dynamic (AJAX) page loading, iOS-style design and slick page transitions.